Starting a Private Mental Health Practice vs. Joining a Group Practice: Weighing the Pros and Cons

 The expectations for productivity in a group practice can be high, with a focus on seeing a large number of patients.
 This can lead to burnout, particularly if the clinician's work-life balance is not adequately managed.

-Assessing Personal Goals and Professional Aspirations
+Assessing Your Personal Goals and Professional Aspirations in Choosing the Right Mental Health Practice

 1. Understanding Your Personality and Preferences